Volume 71, Number 6, September 2005

 Studying the series expansion of the thermodynamic potential for the hard-core lattice gas model, we provide evidence for a first-order phase transition with a finite jump in density and entropy, in agreement with numerical transfer matrix calculations.
 The solid branch terminates at the critical activity zc, but the fluid branch continues beyond zc, describing a super-cooled fluid.
 It terminates with and finite entropy per lattice site.
 This termination density is close to the random-closest-packing density of the glassy state obtained for infinitely fast cooling.

 PACS: 05.70.Fh – Phase transitions: general studies / 64.60.Cn – Order-disorder transformations; statistical mechanics of model systems / 64.70.Pf – Glass transitions

-© EDP Sciences 2005
+© EDP Sciences, 2005